extwiii/Meetup/README.md

 12 - _SUPABASE:_ Go to the `Authentication -> Providers` and select Email to disable `Confirm email`

-13 - Creat `AuthProvider` and implement auth flow
+13 - Create `AuthProvider` and implement auth flow

 -------------------- Fifth Commit --------------------